longturn/freeciv21/docs/Manuals/Rulesets/Common/unit_type_flags.rst

 Unit Type Flags
 ***************

-Every unit type (e.g. a Unit) in a ruleset can be given zero (``0``) or more flags by ruleset editors.
+Every unit type (e.g. a unit such as a :unit:`Phalanx`) in a ruleset can be given zero or more :ref:`flags <Effect Flags>` by ruleset :doc:`modders </Modding/index>`.
 Each flag gives additional features to the unit type that has been assigned the flag.
 A reader can find the flags by looking at the :file:`units.ruleset` file in any ruleset directory.
-The following flags are used in all of the rulesets shipped by the Freeciv21 developers: Alien, Civ1, Civ2, Civ2Civ3, Classic, Experimental, Granularity, Multiplayer, Royale, and Sandbox.
+The following flags are used in all of the rulesets shipped by the Freeciv21 developers.

 :strong:`AirAttacker`
   Very bad at attacking AEGIS.

 :strong:`Airbase`
   This flag does not have a pre-set use.
-It's available for ruleset modders to add as a condition to an :doc:`action enabler requirements vector </Modding/Rulesets/actions>`.
+It is available for ruleset modders to add as a condition to an :doc:`action enabler requirements vector </Modding/Rulesets/actions>`.

 :strong:`AddToCity`